provectus/swiss-army-kube/charts/issuers/README.md

 ### Per-issuer configuration:

 **Warning:** don't enable issuer that you don't need yet.
-Otherwise if you reinstall the chart you will not be able to use that issuer.
+Otherwise if you reinstall the chart you might not be able to use that issuer.

 Parameter | Description | Default
 --- | --- | ---